 Resolutions and Redemption

 It’s that time of year again!
 I’m talking about New Year’s resolutions, of course.
-It’s still December as I’m writing, but I guarantee that by the time you read this, I’ll already be asking myself what possessed me to come up with such grand, unattainable plans for 2016.
+It’s still December as I’m writing, but I guarantee that by the time you read this, I’ll already be asking myself what possessed me to come up with such grand, unattainable plans the new year.
 (It seemed like a good idea at the time).
 Every year I tell myself it’ll finally be the year I keep all my resolutions.
 I mean, come on – how hard can it possibly be to finally set aside an hour for exercise each day, to stop consuming so much chocolate and coffee, and to never sleep for less than eight hours again?

 Why are New Year’s resolutions so hard to keep?
 I don’t know, but it’s a lot like another area of life.
 Let me explain.